AnshAtreja/Task-Manager-Backend-/README.md

   https://console.twilio.com/us1/develop/phone-numbers/manage/verified
   ```
   - This will return an auth token that must be provided in headers of tasks and sub-tasks API's for authentication
+  - The auth token expires within an hour, to get a new one just send the request again

 ### 2. Creating a task
   - URL